ssc-half-light/.github/profile/README.md

 </div>

 ## Private by default social networking
+At a high level this is like *Signal*, the messaging app, in the sense that no one is able to read your messages except the recipients.

 This project is designed to share images via a social network.
 It started with using services that are more traditional — a DB and blob host, + UCANs for ID.